-Club Sports must be recognized by ASUA, and then be recognized with the Department of Campus Recreation.
+Club Sports must be recognized by ASUA for at least one year before the Department of Campus Recreation will recognize the organization.

 In addition to complying the policies set forth in this handbook, Club Sports are also required to comply with all policies set forth in the applicable Club Sports Handbook published by the Department of Campus Recreation.